obsidian20-uk/CG.Blazor.Identity/README.md

 ---
 #### Disclaimer
 This package and it's contents are experimental in nature.
+Expect the code to change, often.
 There is no official support.
 Use at your own risk.